MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 >
 > - SharePoint home sites are now set in the Microsoft admin center and can be setup when you create a Viva Connections experience that builds off an intranet portal.
 > - You must have an Enterprise (E) or Frontline (F) license type to create a Viva Connections experience.
-> - Users with a basic Microsoft 365 subscription (E license) are limited to creating one experience.
-Users are required to have a Microsoft Viva suite or Viva Communications and Communities license in order to create two or more experiences (up to 50).
+> - Users with a Microsoft 365 subscription (E or F license) are limited to creating and using one experience.
+If you want to create or use two or more experiences (up to 50), then every user in your tenant must have a Microsoft Viva Suite or Viva Communications and Communities license.
 See [Microsoft Viva plans and pricing](https://www.microsoft.com/microsoft-viva/pricing) for more info.

 ### You can choose the default landing experience